threefoldtech/tfgrid-sdk-ts/packages/grid_client/tests/README.md

 }
 ```

-> Please note you can leave its content empty and export everything as environment variables
+> Please take note that you must either complete all of the configuration listed above OR leave it empty and export all of the data as environment variables, as shown below.

 ```bash
 export NETWORK="dev"